kirkhu/Draft_WRO2025_FE-Fire-On-All-Cylinders/models/Vehicle_2D_3D/README.md

           Each type of resin has different advantages in terms of physical properties, surface quality, strength, and durability, and the choice of resin depends on the specific application requirements.

-        During the competition, the vehicle often collided with side walls and obstacles, causing parts like the "Steering shaft holder" and "Cross pin" to break.
-As a result, we conducted experimental tests with impact-resistant resin and high-strength resin.
+        During the competition, the vehicle often collided with side walls and obstacles, causing parts like the **"Steering shaft holder"** and **"Cross pin"** to break.
+As a result, we conducted experimental tests with **Impact-resistant resin** and **High-strength resin**.
 The tests showed that parts made from impact-resistant resin were too soft to meet the requirements.
-In the end, we chose to use high-strength resin to manufacture these parts, improving their durability and strength.
+In the end, we chose to use **High-strength resin** to manufacture these parts, improving their durability and strength.

     <div align=center>
     <table>
     <tr>
     <th>High-strength resin(高強度樹脂)</th>
     <th>Impact-resistant resin(耐衝擊樹脂)</th>
-    <th>Printing completed(列印完成)</th>
+    <th>3D Fabrication Complete(3D列印完成)</th>
     </tr>
     <tr>
     <td align=center><img src="./img/High-strength_resin.png" width="150" ></td>